S3-working-group/s3-practical-guide/content/src/patterns/meeting-formats/governance-meeting.md

 # Governance Meeting

 <summary>
-When you share responsibility for governance with others, hold regular, structured, and facilitated meetings to address a domain’s governance so that challenges and opportunities are addressed promptly and policies are frequently evaluated and improved.
+When you share responsibility for governance with others, hold regular, structured, and facilitated meetings to address a domain’s governance so that challenges and opportunities are addressed promptly, and policies are frequently evaluated and improved.
 </summary>

 In the case of a single individual attending to a domain without the need to involve others, it’s still valuable to schedule time for governance on a regular basis to develop your own policies that enable you to be and remain effective.